sangkny/parkingclassifier-caffe/README.md

 3. stepsize in solver will be reduced to small
 ##### Method 2
 0. same procedures as normal training except for using -weight options
-> In caffe, ./build/tools/caffe train -solver /.../xxx_solover.prototxt -weights /.../xxx_iter_2500.caffemodel 2>&1 | tee /.../your_name.log
+> In caffe, ./build/tools/caffe train (-gpu all) -solver /.../xxx_solover.prototxt -weights /.../xxx_iter_2500.caffemodel 2>&1 | tee /.../your_name.log

 ##### Method 3 (Resuming)
 0. restart at a specific point
-> In caffe, ./build/tools/caffe train -solver /.../xxx_solver.prototxt -snapshot /.../xxx_iter_xxxx.solverstate
+> In caffe, ./build/tools/caffe train (-gpu all) -solver /.../xxx_solver.prototxt -snapshot /.../xxx_iter_xxxx.solverstate